|||||||||||||||||

 2. Chamera Lake

-The Chamera Lake is an artificial reservoir created by the Chamera Dam on River Ravi, situated at an altitude of 763 meters near Dalhousie.
-Unlike many high-altitude Himalayan lakes, Chamera is easily accessible by road, making it perfect for travelers seeking natural beauty without strenuous trekking.
+The Chamera Lake is an artificial reservoir created by the Chamera Dam on the River Ravi, situated at an altitude of 763 meters near Dalhousie.
+Unlike many high-altitude Himalayan lakes, Chamera is easily accessible by road, making it perfect for travellers seeking natural beauty without strenuous trekking.

-The 9-kilometer-long lake is nestled amidst pine-covered hills and offers spectacular views of the surrounding mountains.
+The 9-kilometre-long lake is nestled amidst pine-covered hills and offers spectacular views of the surrounding mountains.
 Its placid waters reflect the sky and forested slopes, creating constantly changing panoramas throughout the day.

 Chamera Lake has become a hub for water sports and recreational activities in the region.
 Visitors can enjoy: